ionic-team/ionic-portals/website/docs/getting-started/android.md

 Now, the [Portal](../reference/android/portal) is successfully created and managed by the [PortalManager](../reference/android/portal-manager).

-## Linking the Portal in a Layout file
+## Linking the Portal in a Layout File

 One way to use Portals in android is directly in an XML layout file.
 Use the `portalId` attribute in the XML tag as shown below to link it to the Portal you created.